-- (1) ECTS credits document the average workload of the students and their individual study progress.
+(1) ECTS credit points document the average workload of the students and their individual study progress.
 One credit point corresponds to a 30-hour workload.
 Normally, 60 credit points are awarded per academic year, i.e. 30 credit points per semester.
-The total workload for the program corresponds to 120 credit points and comprises the teaching and learning methods according to type and scope stipulated in the module descriptions, the study achievements and examined assessments, the Master's thesis, and the colloquium. - (2) The module descriptions indicate the number of credits that can be earned by each module.
-Credits are awarded upon passing the module examination. § 29 of the examination regulations shall remain unaffected.
+The total workload for the program corresponds to 120 credit points and comprises the teaching and learning methods according to type and scope stipulated in the module descriptions, the study achievements and examined assessments, the Master's thesis, and the colloquium.

+(2) The module descriptions indicate the number of credit points that can be earned by each module.
+Credit points are awarded upon passing the module examination. § 29 of the examination regulations shall remain unaffected.